javiercejudo/javiercejudo.github.io/_posts/2014-08-04-how-often-do-your-tests-fail.md

 don't need to do this often, but if you find your tests failing here and there, better measure how often they actually fail.

-My test suite takes about ~3 seconds to complete, so I can leave run it running few hundred times without wanting to die, but for bigger suites you probably want to avoid nondeterministic tests altogether.
+My test suite takes about ~3 seconds to complete, so I can leave it running a few hundred times without wanting to die, but for bigger suites you probably want to avoid nondeterministic tests altogether.

 [tests]: https://github.com/javiercejudo/javiercejudo.com/blob/v1.2.7/tests/unit/SecretaryProblemSpec.js#L45-L85